pytorch/pytorch/aten/src/README.md

    will also ensure that the symbol is exported from the DLL; otherwise it won't be visible.)

-2. By default, C++ features should ONLY be used in cpp files, and not in header files.
-If you need to use a C++ type in a header file, you should define this in a separate, C++ only header, and declare it opaquely in the C headers.
+2. C++ features should ONLY be used in `.cpp` and `.hpp` files, and not in `.h` files.
+If you need to use a C++ type in a header file, you should define this in a separate, C++ only header `.hpp`, and declare it opaquely in the `.h`.
 Search for `mutex` for an example of this principle being applied.
+   (This convention is OPPOSITE from the prevailing convention in PyTorch and ATen, where C++ headers are defined in `.h` files.)